 Benefits are available to all employees with company agreements do not refer to all permanent contracts in Germany without restriction.
-The benefits on offer are not limited to full-time employees.
+The benefits on offer are not sites in Germany (see table).
+Individual benefits of a one-off or selective nature can limited to full-time employees.
 Some of the also be claimed by temporary employees.